 - The organization method is one of the simplest methods of data collection.
 It does not require too much technical knowledge

-- Observation method is one of the most common methods used in all sciences and is very easy to follow and accept
+- Observational methods are one of the most common methods used in all sciences and is very easy to follow and accept

 - In some instances observation is the only available tool to collect essential data and information